FeldrinH/TASmaniac/README.md

 All recordings are saved in a `recordings` folder inside your TASmaniac install folder and are named based on the level and completion time.
 A recording is saved only if you successfully complete a level.

+## WebSocket server

+It is possible to run TASManiac as a WebSocket server.
+This allows you to send requests to play levels with a provided list of inputs from any programming language that has a WebSocket client.
+The levels are played with uncapped FPS, to evaluate inputs as fast as possible.

+To start a WebSocket server, run `launch_tasmaniac_server.bat`.

+For an example of how to communicate with the server API, see [server.py](server.py).
+For an example of a simple automatic optimizer using the WebSocket server see [optimize.py](optimize.py).

 ## Existing TAS run

-An incomplete set of inputs for a work-in-progress TAS run can be found [here](https://docs.google.com/spreadsheets/d/1kA16tzJ-diouDjB213JCW4X9J4LKVxMMdmYSAMIR64Y/edit?gid=0#gid=0).
+The inputs for the current TAS run can be found [here](https://docs.google.com/spreadsheets/d/1kA16tzJ-diouDjB213JCW4X9J4LKVxMMdmYSAMIR64Y/edit?gid=0#gid=0).
 If you want to contribute to it then contact me on the [Ambidextro Speedrunning Discord](https://discord.gg/q7cB2sSQZn).